-You must put any capital gains onto your tax return.
-You can also report them in the Report Capital Gains Tax online service from the government.
+You can report capital gains to HMRC via the Report Capital Gains Tax online service from the government.

-But if you usually do fill in one, you must fill your capital gains onto your tax return too, regardless of if you’ve also used the online service.
+If you usually fill in a tax return, you must also report any capital gains, regardless of whether you've already used the online service.

-You must include how you have worked out each capital gain.
+You also need to include how you worked out each capital gain.
 If you have lost money through an investment (for example, selling a second home at a loss) you should also include this on your tax return.

 What profits are tax-free?